 - It continuously records your heart's electrical impulses for at least 24 hours.

-The treatment for atrial fibrillation varies from person to person depending on a number of factors, including the severity of your symptoms, the cause and duration of your atrial fibrillation, and whether you have any underlying health problems.
-However, in general, the main aims of treatment are to:
+The treatment for AF varies from person to person depending on a number of factors.
+Treatment will depend on the severity of your symptoms, the cause and duration of your AF, and whether you have any underlying health problems.
+The main aims of treatment are to:

-- prevent blood clots, therefore lowering risk of stroke
+- prevent blood clots, therefore lowering your risk of having a stroke

 - control your heart rate to restore a normal heart rhythm.

 Blood clot prevention

 Having AF puts you at high risk of having a stroke, and preventing blood clots is one of the most important parts of treating AF, as blood clots can cause strokes.
 To prevent blood clots, you may be prescribed an anticoagulant such as warfarin, dabigatran or rivaroxaban.
 Anticoagulants are medicines that prevent blood clots from forming and stop existing clots from growing bigger.
 Because anticoagulants stop blood clots, they may cause bleeding.
 Your doctor will consider your risk of bleeding and whether anticoagulants are suitable for you.
 Read more about anticoagulants and which anticoagulant is best for you.
-Aspirin is no longer recommended for preventing blood clots in people with atrial fibrillation.
+Aspirin is no longer recommended for preventing blood clots in people with AF.

 You may be prescribed medicines to slow down the rate at which your ventricles are beating and help bring the heart rate to a normal level.
-Medicines used to control the heart rate include groups of medicines called beta blockers (for example, metoprolol, bisoprolol and carvedilol), or calcium channel blockers (diltiazem and verapamil).
+Medicines used to control the heart rate include groups of medicines called beta blockers (eg, metoprolol, bisoprolol and carvedilol), or calcium channel blockers (diltiazem and verapamil).
 If your heart rate is still not settled with beta blockers and calcium channel blockers, your doctor may also add digoxin.

 If you are not doing so well on rate control medications your doctor may prescribe medicines or recommend procedures to control your heart's rhythm.
-Medicines used to control the heart rhythm include amiodarone, sotalol, flecainide, propafenone and disopyramide.
+Medicines used to control the heart rhythm include amiodarone, sotalol and flecainide.
 These are usually prescribed by a cardiologist.

 Other treatment options